DIFC Hiring Guide

 Office Space Requirements

-Every company is required to invest in a physical space with its company license, which determines the number of visas the company can apply for.
+Every company must secure a physical office space to maintain its license, which also determines the number of employee visas you can apply for.

 There are different options that you can choose in the most sought after real estate area in the business district of Dubai.